• About

 The Crossroads Project

-A pioneering collaboration with physicist Dr. Robert Davies, The Crossroads Project blends original music, science communication, and visual media to explore the realities of global sustainability.
-Featuring scores by Laura Kaminsky and Libby Larsen, and imagery by painter Rebecca Allan and photographer Garth Lenz, the project has toured nationally and is featured in the quartet’s album The Crossroads Project and accompanying film Rising Tide.
-Together, these works invite audiences to move from understanding to action.
+A pioneering collaboration with physicist Dr. Robert Davies, The Crossroads Project blended original music, science communication, and visual media to explore the realities of global sustainability.
+Featuring scores by Laura Kaminsky and Libby Larsen, and imagery by painter Rebecca Allan and photographer Garth Lenz, the project toured nationally and was featured in the quartet’s album The Crossroads Project and accompanying film Rising Tide.
+Together, these works invited audiences to move from understanding to action.

 Lek: Listening at the Edge